duckdb/duckdb-web/_posts/2021-12-03-duck-arrow.md

 1. **Larger Than Memory Analysis:** Since both libraries support streaming query results, we are capable of executing on data without fully loading it from disk.
 Instead, we can execute one batch at a time.
 This allows us to execute queries on data that is bigger than memory.
 2. **Complex Data Types:** DuckDB can efficiently process complex data types that can be stored in Arrow vectors, including arbitrarily nested structs, lists, and maps.
 3. **Advanced Optimizer:** DuckDB's state-of-the-art optimizer can push down filters and projections directly into Arrow scans.
 As a result, only relevant columns and partitions will be read, allowing the system to e.g., take advantage of partition elimination in Parquet files.
 This significantly accelerates query execution.

 For those that are just interested in benchmarks, you can jump ahead [benchmark section below](#Benchmark Comparison).

 ## Quick Tour
 Before diving into the details of the integration, in this section we provide a quick motivating example of how powerful and simple to use is the DuckDB-Arrow integration.
 With a few lines of code, you can already start querying Arrow datasets.
 Say you want to analyze the infamous [NYC Taxi Dataset](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page) and figure out if groups tip more or less than single riders.

 ### R
 Both Arrow and DuckDB support dplyr pipelines for people more comfortable with using dplyr for their data analysis.
 The Arrow package includes two helper functions that allow us to pass data back and forth between Arrow and DuckDB (`to_duckdb()` and `to_arrow()`).
 This is especially useful in cases where something is supported in one of Arrow or DuckDB but not the other.
-For example, if you find a complex dplyr pipeline where the SQL translation doesn't work with DuckDB, use `to_arrow()` before the pipeline to use the Arrow engine or if you have a function (e.g., windowed aggregates) that aren't implemented in Arrow use `to_duckdb()` to use the DuckDB engine.
+For example, if you find a complex dplyr pipeline where the SQL translation doesn't work with DuckDB, use `to_arrow()` before the pipeline to use the Arrow engine.
+Or, if you have a function (e.g., windowed aggregates) that aren't yet implemented in Arrow, use `to_duckdb()` to use the DuckDB engine.
 All while not paying any cost to (re)serialize the data when you pass it back and forth!

 ```R